trendmicro/tlsh/README.md

 ## Computed hash

+The computed hash is 35 bytes of data (output as 'T1' followed 70 hexidecimal characters.
+Total length 72 characters).
+The 'T1' has been added as a version number for the hash - so that we can adapt the algorithm and still maintain backwards compatibility.
+To get the old style 70 hex hashes, use the -old command line option.

-The computed hash is 35 bytes long (output as 70 hexidecimal charactes).
-The first 3 bytes are used to capture the information about the file as a whole (length, ...), while the last 32 bytes are used to capture information about incremental parts of the file.
+Bytes 3,4,5 are used to capture the information about the file as a whole (length, ...), while the last 32 bytes are used to capture information about incremental parts of the file.
 (Note that the length of the hash can be increased by changing build parameters described below in [CMakeLists.txt](CMakeLists.txt),